xinyanliang/xinyanliang.github.io/_pages/about.md

 News
 ------
-* 2025/9 I was invited as the Area Chair for ICLR 2026.
+* 2025/9 I accept to serve as Area Chair for ICLR2026.